Brunel-Visualization/Brunel/gallery/src/main/webapp/docs/Brunel Documentation.md

     x(winter) y(summer) + guide(y:40+x, y:70, y:'70+10*sin(x)') style('.guide1{stroke:red}.guide3
     {stroke-dasharray:none}')

-when constructing the guide, it creates points evenly spaced out along the line to draw it.
+When constructing the guide, it creates points evenly spaced out along the line to draw it.
 By default we use 40 points, but an optional parameter at the end of the definition can modify that.
 For example, when you know the guide is linear in a simple rectangular coordinate system, you might use `guide(y:x:2)` to use just two points for maximal speed.
 Alternatively, if you have a very curvy